Virginia Institute of Marine Science

 Flatfish fisheries; fishery management

 Hicks, R. L. (2002) Stated preference methods for environmental management : recreational summer flounder angling in the northeastern United States.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V53X6W
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V53X6W